 These days, the justices are outstanding legal scholars with a passion for fairness — but what is fair?

 Those ethical and moral judgments should be made by the political branches, but since the establishment of the republic, members of Congress and presidents have been at war among themselves about states’ rights, race and civil rights.
-All reflecting deep divisions among Americans drawn across regional, ethnic and class lines.

 The court settles issues Congress fails to resolve and conflicts among federal circuit decisions and state laws addressing these issues that impose unworkable contradictions on individuals and businesses.